How much does a certificate of title bond cost in Texas?

 What’s the fine print?

-Certificate of title bonds in Texas remain in full force and effect for a period of 3 years after the effective date listed on the bond form.
+Certificate of title bonds in Texas remain in full force and effect for a period of three years after the effective date listed on the bond form.
 Upon expiration, the Texas Department of Transportation will return the bond to the principal unless the department has been notified of a pending claim against the bond.

 Applicants should know the year, make, model, identification number and body style of the vehicle, as they are often required on the bond form.